The Preservation of the Qurʾān

 Several Qurʾān manuscripts can be dated to the 1st/7th century.
 Some of these have even been radio-carbondated to within two or three decades of the Prophet's death.
 These include the famous Birmingham manuscript (C14: 568–645 CE), Codex DAM 01-25.1 (C14: 543–643 CE) and Ms Qāf 47 (C14: 606–652 CE).
 Caution is still necessary, however, as some scholars have expressed concerns about the reliability of radio-carbon dating.

-Nonetheless, even if we set aside radio-carbon dating, we can still date most of these manuscripts to before ʿAbd al-Malik's reign.
+Nonetheless, even if we set aside radiocarbon dating, we can still date most of these manuscripts to before ʿAbd al-Malik's reign.
 The earliest manuscripts are generally written in the ḥijāzī script, which is known for its slanting of the letters (and alif in particular) to the right.
-The shapes of letters also vary considerably from one scribe to another and even a single scribe may write the same letter in different ways.
-This changes in the late 1st/7th century, when scribes trained in highly regular "Kufic" calligraphy styles become more common.
-Some Qurʾānic manuscripts are written in calligraphy styles which are quite similar to the ones used in the Dome of the Rock as well as two inscriptions from Makkah dated to 80 AH.
-As these styles are generally considered to be later developments of the ḥijāzī script, manuscripts written in the latter are likely even earlier.
+The shapes of letters also vary considerably from one scribe to another, and even a single scribe may write the same letter in different ways.
+This is quite different from manuscripts written in “Kufic” scripts, where the letter shapes are much more regular.
+Some Qurʾānic manuscripts are written in calligraphy styles which are quite similar to the ones used in the Dome of the Rock [1] as well as two Qurʾānic inscriptions from Makkah dated to 80 AH (see here and here).

 The manuscripts written in the ḥijāzī script also contain archaic spelling features.
 Most notably, the verb qāla is almost always spelled without an alif.
 The Kufic manuscripts, on the other hand, generally spell the verb with the alif.
 Thus, paleography (i.e. writing style), orthography (i.e. spelling features) and radio-carbon dating all point in the same direction: we have manuscripts of the Qurʾān that pre-date ʿAbd al-Malik's reign.

-Some of these manuscripts attest a substantial portion of the Qurʾān.
-The Paris codex (actually known as the Codex Parisino Petropolitanus) and the British Library Qurʾān each attest more than 40% of the text.
-Marijn van Putten has also shown that the earliest manuscripts clearly trace back to a common written exemplar.
+This is significant as some of these manuscripts attest a substantial portion of the Qurʾān.
+The Codex Parisino Petropolitanus and the British Library Qurʾān each contain 46 and 57 percent of the Qurʾān respectively.
+Marijn van Putten has also shown that these manuscripts (as well as several others) trace back to a common written exemplar.
 Considering how early some of these manuscripts are, he concludes that this evidence is perfectly consistent with the traditional account of ʿUthmān's canonisation.

 2. Internal features of the Qurʾān